 THE RESERVATION PARADOX

-It is evident that with caste system comes inequality and it still exists in modern India.
+It is evident that with caste system in society comes inequality and it still exists in modern India.
 To curb this disparity, government policies were introduced such as reservation or the quota system.
 The logic they extract from reservations is that it is pushing ‘positive’ discrimination by caste.
 These reservations gave the backward classes a direct entry into what the government called ‘normalcy’ but they forgot that paradoxically they were creating an incentive to keep these divisions alive.

 THE ODD RANKINGS